alexdob1995/house-price-predictions/README.md

 1. Run "main.py".
 Make sure you have internet connection because the script send api request to get the addresss coordinates for prediction, also you should have pandas, requests and scikit-learn libraries.
 2. Enter house properties and click "Submit" button.
 ![2nd step](/images/2step.png)
-3. Don't be surprised by the predictions because the machine isn't accurate :blush: , yet some prediction are quite good.
+3. Don't be surprised by the predictions because the machine isn't accurate :blush: , although some prediction are quite good.
 ![example](/images/example.png)

 ## Conclusion